halmasieh/MechaCar_Statistical_Analysis/README.md

 To quantify how well our linear model can be used to predict future observations, our linear regression functions calculate an r-squared value of 0.71 which is close to 1.
 The coefficient of determination represents how well the regression model approximates real-world data points, and it can be used as a probability metric to determine the likelihood that future data points will fit the linear model.

 ## Summary Statistics on Suspension Coils
-By observing total_summary table as
+By observing total_summary table as,